willogy-team/insights--tensorflow/part6/README.md

                                                  (1, 1),
                                                  padding='same',
                                                  activation='relu')
     # **MODIFICATION**: The 3x3 convolutional layer is also split into two asymmetric convolutional layers.
-However, they do not go in sequence like  in the class `InceptionModuleWithFactorization`, they are two parallel layers.
+However, they do not go in sequence like  in the class `InceptionModuleWithAsymmetricFactorization`, they are two parallel layers.
     self.conv2d_3_nf2_b_i = tf.keras.layers.Conv2D(self.n_filters_of_conv_layer_2_b,
                                                    (3, 1),
                                                    padding='same',